 Step 6: Adding the Infill Layer

-Once the turf is in place, you need to add an infill layer.
-This material helps the blades stand upright, adds weight to keep the turf in place, and improves water flow.
+Once the turf is in place, you may need to add an infill layer.
+This material helps the blades stand upright, adds weight to keep the turf in place, and can support water flow depending on the material used.

 Good infill materials include: